JaiganeshKumaran/JaiganeshKumaran/readme.md

-Just trying to do whot I can, with the knollej I have ern'd, to make the wurld a lit'l better eech day :sunglasses:
+Just trying to do whot I can, with the knollej I have ern'd, to make the wurld a litil betar eech day :sunglasses:

 Advacat of [English spelling re'form](https://github.com/JUV-Studios/Nue-English) and [Tamil langwej re'form](https://github.com/JaiganeshKumaran/Naveena-Tamil)